Wooden trailer deck boards ready for treatment and sealing

 Pros And Cons Of Popular Preservatives

 Cedar oil is another popular choice.
 It has a pleasant scent and repels insects.
 This oil protects the wood while enhancing its color.
 Like linseed oil, cedar oil may need regular reapplication.
+Protecting the wood with any oil-based product is far better than leaving it untreated.

 Case Studies: Real-world Examples